-Tautoko Supporting essential life skills and whānau ora Au Whānau Whanaunga Understands theories and models of health care Integrates theories and models of health care Uses knowledge of advanced health promotion education directed towards health promotion to education directed towards health promotion into strategies to enhance delivery to patients/ enhance tangata whaiora in learning & accessing essential life skill programmes. practice. whānau by self, others hapu and community agencies.
+Tautoko Supporting essential life skills and whānau ora Au Whānau Whanaunga Understands theories and models of health care Integrates theories and models of health care Uses knowledge of advanced health promotion education directed towards health promotion to education directed towards health promotion into strategies to enhance delivery to patients/ enhance tangata whaiora in learning & accessing practice. whānau by self, others hapu and community essential life skill programmes. agencies.
 Articulates components of health promotion Incorporates health promotion models into Evaluates health promotion models in work models. practice. practice.
 Recognises and values the reality that whānau Develops and implements supports for patients/ Promotes the development of whānau, hapu and ora - health and wellness - are culturally defined. whānau and the community in health promotion iwi health promotion resources to enhance the that aids in preventing risk of illness. knowledge of patients/ whānau and the wider community.
 Assists patients/ whānau and the community to Participates in the development of resources to Assists others to utilise effective strategies to attain access to accurate and relevant cultural enhance the knowledge and experience of evaluate their practice in supporting patients and health activities, e.g. kappa haka, waka ama, mau patients/ whānau, e.g. social skills, internet use, whānau achievements in cultural and social goals rakau, whakangahau. using public transport. and modify programmes to meet identified needs.
 Encourages patients/ whānau and the community Actively supports patients/ whānau to lead in Assists others within the service to support to promote health and decrease the risk of illness cultural based health promotion activities. patients/ whānau leadership in cultural based to whānau ora. health promotion activities.
 Whanaungatanga working, accessing resources & being a team pla Recognises and acknowledges the need for Demonstrates effective and appropriate Empowers patients/ whānau in maintaining effective whanau, hapu, iwi and community relationships that support patients/ whānau in essential and elective whānau, hapu, iwi and agency relationships. accessing essential whanau, hapu, iwi and community resources. community resources.
 Able to critically examine own practice and modify Demonstrates commitment to inclusive practice Encourages and supports colleagues in their as required. and ongoing education.
 Sets goals and plans for professional development. future learning.
-Attends compulsory training and seminars related Develops specialised areas of interest and Incorporates area of specialty into professional to specific area of practice. undertakes relevant further education as appropriate. practice as a Hauora Māori Worker.
-Understands the need for supervision/ mentoring Establishes a supervisor/ mentor.
-Develops mentoring relationships with Hauora and peer support of practice.
-Māori Worker students and new employees.
+Attends compulsory training and seminars related Develops specialised areas of interest and Incorporates area of specialty into professional to specific area of practice. undertakes relevant further education as practice as a Hauora Māori Worker. appropriate.